hydradatabase/docs/centralize-data/stream/from-a-database-dbms.md

 * Using `JOIN` between data in Hydra and in your remote database
 * Inserting, updating, or deleting data

-### Bi-directional connection

-On many Postgres providers, you can also set up this connection in the other direction.
-This allows you to access your Hydra data warehouse from your other databases.
-You may need to contact your provider to get the necessary permissions.

 ## MySQL External Tables

-MySQL External Tables are implemented using [`mysql_fdw`](https://github.com/EnterpriseDB/mysql\_fdw).
+MySQL External Tables are implemented using [`mysql_fdw`](https://github.com/EnterpriseDB/mysql_fdw).
 To set up a MySQL External Table from `psql`, run the following SQL, replacing `...` with your server's information.

 ```sql
 CREATE EXTENSION mysql_fdw;